-RAX is a space weather mission designed to study plasma field-aligned irregularities in the ionosphere [2], [3].
-RAX performs experiments using a bi-static radar configuration which utilizes a high-powered ground-based radar station.
-The primary station is PFISR, located in Poker Flat, Alaska, as shown in Figure 4.
-The ground-based radar sends a high-powered signal that reflects off the irregularities and are measured by RAX.
-Highly accurate on-board timing and position is provided by a GPS receiver, which are required to satisfy the mission requirements.
-Rough timing is provided by on-board clocks and rough position knowledge is provided by ground-based tracking systems, which is necessary for operations not related to science experiments.
+RAX is a space weather mission designed to study plasma field-aligned irregularities in the ionosphere [?].
+It performs experiments using a bi-static radar configuration which utilizes a high-powered ground-based radar station.
+The primary station is PFISR, located in Poker Flat, Alaska, as shown in Figure ??.
+The ground-based radar sends a high powered signal that reflects off the irregularities and are measured by RAX.
+On-board timing is provided by a GPS and position knowledge is provided by ground-based tracking systems.

-Figure 4.
-Radio Aurora Explorer (RAX) CubeSat Mission Bistatic Radar Configuration for communication) antennas pointed towards the Earth when it passes over the experimental zone near the North Pole.
-Furthermore, the GPS antenna was installed on the spacecraft face opposite the experimental antenna, is orientated towards the GPS constellation during experiments, when accurate timing and position is critical.
+RAX is passively magnetically aligned with the Earth's magnetic field using on-board fixed magnets, as shown in Figure ??.
+This type of attitude control system enables RAX to have its antennas pointed towards the Earth when it passes over the experimental zone near the North Pole.
+Furthermore, the GPS antenna was installed on the opposite satellite face such that the antenna faces the GPS constellation during experiments, when accurate timing is critical.
+Oscillations are dampened with hysteresis material.